DSharpPlus/DSharpPlus/docs/articles/commands_next/intro.md

 var commands = discord.UseCommandsNext(new CommandsNextConfiguration());
 ```

-Create an object initializer for @DSharpPlus.CommandsNext.CommandsNextConfiguration and assign the
+Create an object initializer for `CommandsNextConfiguration` and assign the
-@DSharpPlus.CommandsNext.CommandsNextConfiguration.StringPrefixes property a new `string` array containing your desired
+`CommandsNextConfiguration.StringPrefixes` property a new `string` array containing your desired
 prefixes.
 Our example below will only define a single prefix: `!`.

 ```cs